By: Jaime W. Mejía (Translated by Jessica Schwartzman)

-In theory, it would be easier and more productive for the people committing the crimes – who often come from dysfunctional families and economically poor backgrounds – to read, study, prepare themselves, or work, but in reality this isn’t an option for them.
-Instead, many of them resort to drugs or drinking to forget their problems.
+In theory, it would be easier and more productive for the people committing these crimes – who often come from dysfunctional homes and economically poor backgrounds – to read, study, prepare themselves for a career, or get a job, but in reality this isn’t an option for them.
+Instead, many of them resort to drugs or alcohol to forget their problems.

 Consequently, those same individuals become violent in order to satisfy their addictions.
 It’s rare that a robber steals in order to feed their kids or support their spouse.

-Using force, aggression or robbery to get what they need is a “modus operandi” but it is also a desperate scream asking society to return its gaze to this corner.
+Using force, aggression or robbing people to get what they need is a “modus operandi”, but it is also a desperate plea to society for attention.

-Vulnerable people become violent due to the lack of opportunities.
-What opportunities can a kid have when, when their father gets drunk, he hits their mother?
+Vulnerable people resort to violence due to a lack of opportunity.
+What opportunities can a kid have when their father gets drunk and hits their mother?

 What type of person can a child become if they are completely abandoned and grow up with the laws of the street?
 Or worse, when parents teach their kids this type of behavior?

-Fear makes us easy prey for armed criminals, it’s always preferable to lose something material than one’s life
+Fear makes us easy prey for armed criminals.
+It is always preferable to lose a material belonging than to lose one’s life.

 It’s good to appreciate life and give thanks for being in a safe environment, but it’s also important to place ourselves in the shoes of people committing the crimes, many of whom lack culture, encouragement and affection.

-Does a society exist that gives education opportunities, work, and motivation, that helps a person know they are accepted as a fundamental part of a community and makes them feel useful?
+Does a society exist that provides educational opportunities, employment and motivation, that helps a person know that they are accepted as a fundamental member of a community and makes them feel useful?